forumone/forumone-cli/README.md

   -f, --foreground  run compose in the foreground
   -h, --help        show CLI help
-  -v, --verbose     print command information prior to execution --dry-run         print command instead of running --xdebug          enable xdebug in the container
+  -v, --verbose     print command information prior to execution --dry-run         print command instead of running it --xdebug          enable xdebug in the container

   --xdebug-profile  Enables the triggering of xdebug's profiler.
 See https://xdebug.org/docs/profiler for how to trigger